Dangerous and Forbidden Goods

 - Hand gel with alcohol or ethanol

-Some items which are identified as “dangerous goods” may be send via the international postal network under very strict conditions.
-Businesses shipping goods worldwide will have to obtain a prior consent, provide the proper documentation and ensure proper packaging.
-As this varies per country and per destination we cannot provide you an overview online.
+Some items identified as “dangerous goods” may be sent via the international postal network under extremely strict conditions.
+Businesses shipping goods worldwide will have to obtain a prior consent, provide the proper documentation, and ensure proper packaging.
+As this varies per country of origin and per country of destination an online overview is not available.
 Please contact your local Account Team to get bespoke information.

-Lithium batteries are considered to be a dangerous good.
+Lithium batteries are a dangerous good.
 It is not allowed to send loose or used lithium batteries via the postal network.
-Under strict conditions new lithium batteries can be send internationally.
+Under strict conditions new lithium batteries can be sent internationally.
 These conditions vary per country and transport mode, but in general the following rules apply:

-- Lithium cells or lithium batteries which are built into the device shouldn’t be able to move or (fully) discharge during transportation, and should be securely packed
+- Lithium cells or lithium batteries which are built into the device should not be able to move or (fully) discharge during transportation, and should be securely packed

 - The percentage of lithium cannot exceed 1 gram/20Wh per lithium cell or 2 grams/100Wh per lithium battery

-- Per shipment there is a maximum of 4 lithium cells or 2 lithium batteries allowed
+- Per shipment a maximum of 4 lithium cells or 2 lithium batteries is allowed

 - There should be no risk for overheating or a short circuit of the batteries

-If you would like to have more information or a bespoke advice concerning the shipment of your international mail, packets and/or parcels then please feel free to contact us.
+If you like to have more information or a bespoke advice concerning the shipment of your international mail, packets and/or parcels, then please feel free to contact us.